Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

 - HA Counts: 11.9+/-0.4
 - VD Counts: 17.9+/-0.6
 I then ran a full tomography for the balanced version of this state (chi=90)

+# 06/03/2025
+MP: Ria

+I analyzed the data from yesterday.
+The phase shift appears to be 70 degrees, rather than the target value of 60 degrees.
+I decided to recalibrate the QP angle, this time by finding the minimum counts beteween the TWO minimized bases rather than picking one.
+The measurement settings for the second basis are FOR HD+e^-ipi/3VA, set Bob to measure H and AHWP @ -52.5, AQWP @ 30.
+I recalibrated the QP and re-ratio tuned to get the QP @ -27.379 and the UVHWP @ -115.56962464985094.
+Counts are as follows:
+Min counts 1: 52.8+/-1.7
+ Min counts 2: 37.8+/-1.2
+ HD Counts: 1501+/-4
+ VA Counts: 1507+/-6
+ HA Counts: 11.7+/-0.6
+ VD Counts: 17.1+/-0.5
+Note the imbalance between HA and VD still exists.
+I then ran another tomography.
+However, results are similar to before, so I think fixing the imbalance between HA and VD is an important next step.